15-minute-discourse/magnetic-fields/README.md

-#  Earth's Magnetic Field: Unseen Shield Under Threat?
+# Is Earth's Magnetosphere Under Threat?
+How to prepare for magnetic pole shifts and flips!

 Watch the video on YouTube: https://www.youtube.com/watch?v=b5kc0ry6YjA